36. Cass-Koopmans Model with Distorting Taxes#

 """

-k, c = vars_flat.reshape((S + 1, 2)).T
+k, c = vars_flat.reshape((S+1, 2)).T

-# Initial condition for capital
+# boundary condition on initial capital

-residuals[0] = k[0] - k_init
+res[0] = k[0] - k_init

 for t in range(S):